antra-tess/llmframe/README.md

 To explore the architectural concepts:

 1. Start with the [Ontology document](ontology.md) to understand the fundamental components
-2. Review [Sequence 1](seq1.md) to see how messages flow through the system
+2. Examine the [Sequence Diagram](sequence_diagram.md) for a visual overview of the message processing flow
+3. Review the [Components document](components.md) for a detailed classification of system elements
-3. Examine [Sequence 2](seq2.md) for deeper understanding of timeline management
+4. Explore the [Sequence 1](seq1.md) and [Sequence 2](seq2.md) documents for deeper technical details
-4. Explore the mockup XML for an illustrative example of the platform in action
+5. Study the mockup XML for an illustrative example of the platform in action

 ## Development Status